 At the counter or the gate, you may be assigned a Main Cabin Extra seat for free, simply because it is one of the only remaining seats on the plane.
 This actually happens quite a bit — certain routes aren’t elite-heavy and the regular seats fill up.

-If no one is willing to purchase Main Cabin Extra, AA still has to assign those seats to accommodate everyone — so by waiting until the last minute, you may get lucky.
+If no one is willing to purchase Main Cabin Extra, American still has to assign those seats to accommodate everyone — so by waiting until the last minute, you may get lucky.
 It’s worth noting that even if you receive a Main Cabin Extra seat for free, you still receive all of the perks that come with it (namely the alcoholic beverages).

 It’s the most expensive option, but for those without elite status or who aren’t targeted for some sort of reward, it’s one of the only ways.
 When you purchase a seat assignment in Main Cabin Extra, the cost depends on the seat you want — even in Main Cabin Extra, middle seats cost less than their aisle or window counterparts in the same area.